The gigantic bichrome leaves of Philodendron plowmanii grow on creeping stems, making it a unique and rare variety.

 - The optimal temperature for stem cutting to encourage growth is about 70 to 75°F.

-- Delicately pull the plant and feel the resistance it delivers to see if the roots have begun to grow.
+After about 3 to 4 weeks, delicately pull the plant and feel the resistance it delivers to see if the roots have begun to grow.

 2. Propagation Via Air Layering